47chapters/letsgo/docs/how-to/manage-scalability.md

 ## Manage scalability

-The choice of technologies in the LetsGo infrastructure allows you to control a variety of scalability settings to suite your workload needs.
+The choice of technologies in the LetsGo infrastructure allows you to control a variety of scalability settings to suit your workload needs.
 These settings are discussed separately for the _web_, _API_, _worker_, and _database_ components below.

 <img width="837" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/af626761-0716-4119-84b2-33f1153d7033">